 One of the great pleasures of Macao is that even though it’s one of the world’s major vacation destinations, it has managed to retain its small-town vibe.
-You could spend all day shopping in Macao by wandering its shopping malls, browsing the international labels that run the gamut from A. Testoni to Zara and everyone in between.
+You could spend all day shopping in Macau by wandering its shopping malls, browsing the international labels that run the gamut from A. Testoni to Zara and everyone in between.

-While there’s no shortage of top quality and an endless range of goods, Macao is also dotted with smaller-scale independent stores – quirky, fun, imaginative outlets that sum up the city’s entrepreneurial spirit.
+While there’s no shortage of top quality and an endless range of goods, Macau is also dotted with smaller-scale independent stores – quirky, fun, imaginative outlets that sum up the city’s entrepreneurial spirit.

-Buddy Candy Store
+1- Buddy Candy Store

 Even if you don’t have a sweet tooth, you can’t fail to enjoy yourself amid the sheer spectacle that is Buddy’s.